telerik/winforms-docs/pdfprocessing/model/textfragment.md

 * __WordSpacing__: The spacing between the words in the text.

->Only space character (Unicode 0x32) is considered a word break in RadPdfProcessing's document model.
+>note Only space character (Unicode 0x32) is considered a word break in RadPdfProcessing's document model.
+>

 * __HorizontalScaling__: The horizontal scaling that is applied to the characters.